Baked Apple Cinnamon Oatmeal Cups

 How to Store cinnamon apple Baked Oatmeal Cups

 Store them in an airtight container in the refrigerator for up to 5 days.
 Or you can freeze them individually for up to 2 months.
 When you are ready to enjoy them, simply reheat them in the microwave and add your favorite toppings.

-I hope you enjoy these perfect Fall recipe – Baked Apple Cinnamon Oatmeal Cups.
+I hope you enjoy this perfect Fall recipe – Baked Apple Cinnamon Oatmeal Cups.
 You and your family will love these as breakfast or dessert.
 They are soft, chewy and so easy to make.
-It is also vegan, gluten-free, nut-free and dairy free.
+It is also vegan, gluten-free, nut-free, and dairy-free.